DUI Lawyer in Phenix City, Alabama

 At the Bence Law Firm LLC, we have years of experience handling criminal defense matters, including DUI and DWI.
 You need a skilled and experienced attorney on your side.
 Your attorney can prepare the best defense possible and work to get your charges reduced, or even dropped in some cases.
 This is important because even a misdemeanor on your record is serious and can cause a number of issues down the line.

 What Is a DUI in Alabama?

 DUI stands for “driving under the influence” and is a serious violation.
+If you want to get your DUI dismissed, call us now.
 If your blood alcohol content (BAC) is 0.08 percent or higher, you can be charged with a DUI.
 If you are operating a commercial vehicle at the time, the BAC limit is reduced to 0.04 percent.
 If you are under the legal drinking age, it’s a zero-tolerance law.
 Even 0.02 percent can result in criminal charges.

 An officer can charge you with a DUI if you’re operating a vehicle and the officer believes there is probable cause that your BAC is above the legal limit, you are high on drugs, or both.

 Alabama enacted changes to the state’s DUI laws that took effect in 2018.
 The first modification makes changes to the “look back period” which is used to decide whether a DUI is the first, second, or third offense, etc. This is important because how many DUIs are on your record will play a part in how stiff the penalties are.